-We have audited the accompanying consolidated balance sheets of Skillful Craftsman Education Technology Limited ("the Company"), as of March 31, 2022 and 2021, and the related consolidated statements of operations and comprehensive income, changes in shareholders' equity and cash flows for the years then ended and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the consolidated financial position of the Company as of March 31, 2022 and 2021, and the consolidated results of its operations and its cash flows for the years ended March 31, 2022 and 2021, in conformity with U.S generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Skillful Craftsman Education Technology Limited ("the Company"), as of March 31, 2023 and 2022, and the related consolidated statements of operations and comprehensive income, changes in shareholders' equity and cash flows for each of the three years then ended and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the consolidated financial position of the Company as of March 31, 2023 and 2022, and the consolidated results of its operations and its cash flows for each of the three years ended March 31, 2023, in conformity with U.S generally accepted accounting principles.